zip0zip0/frontend-challenge/README.md

 A small programming challenge for applicants for frontend positions in Sesam.

 # Overview
-This task is designed to test some general skills that are important for a frontend developer without being too time-consuming.
+This task is designed to test some general skills that are important for a frontend/fullstack developer without being too time-consuming.
 Some of the things you encounter while working on this task: Git, GitHub, a JSON REST API, JavaScript (React), CSS.

 # Setup
 Fork this repository to your own GitHub account as a private repository (don't create pull requests to https://github.com/sesam-io/frontend-challenge directly).
 Add `@branislavjenco`, `@BaardBouvet` and `@grove` as collaborators (you can do this when you are finished or right at the start).
 This repository has an empty [Create React App](https://github.com/facebook/create-react-app) application set up under the `/frontend-challenge` directory so that you don't have to worry about setting up the development environment.
-Run `yarn install` in thet `/frontend-challenge` directory to install the dependencies.
+You'll need `Node.js` installed along with `yarn` or `npm`.
+Run `yarn install` in the `/frontend-challenge` directory to install the dependencies.
 After that, you can just run `yarn start` to spin up the development server and work on files in the `/src` directory.

 # Task
 We want you to create a very simple React single-page application for browsing around a group of users.
 Use the public [JSON Placeholder API](https://jsonplaceholder.typicode.com/), specifically the `https://jsonplaceholder.typicode.com/users` endpoint, which returns a JSON array of 10 users.
-One of the users objects looks something like this:
+One of the user objects looks something like this:
 ```
 {
     "id": 4,